vuestorefront/shopware-pwa/docs/landing/cookbook/README.md

 3. I want to write my own plugin to disable the "Add to cart notifications" feature.<a id="no53"></a>

    - create `disable-notification.js` file in `src/plugins` directory
-   - the created file is treated like normal nuxt plugin witch an access to current context
+   - the created file is treated like normal nuxt plugin with an access to current context

    the plugin may look like this: